 Many other potential examples exist.
 The above examples for combined instantiations constitute granularity at the "complete message level" (e.g., OPM, OMM, OEM, AEM, CDM).
 With the NFM concept, it should be possible to achieve granularity at the "subsection level" or perhaps even lower.

-Navigation Functions ("Frankenstein") Message Concept Basic Structure
+Navigation Functions Message Concept Basic Structure

 The following suggests a rough structure for the proposed NFM.
 At the macro level it is similar to the current basic Navigation Data Message structure (i.e., Header, Metadata, Data, with alternating Metadata and Data sections).
 The proposed structure is an evolution of the structure of the third generation Orbit Comprehensive Message and Attitude Comprehensive Message: